 Departments must identify staff or students who require occupational health surveillance and enrol them on a programme with SHEW.
 SHEW will liaise with the Occupational Health Service provider to formulate a suitable surveillance programme to meet the identified needs.

-The Occupational Health Surveillance Safety Standard can be downloaded at the link below.
+The occupational health surveillance safety standard can be downloaded at the bottom of this page.
 This standard sets out the University's arrangements for securing legal compliance with statutory health surveillance requirements.
 The standard provides details of the roles and responsibilities of Heads of Department, line managers, supervisors and employees covered by the scope of this standard.

 Date of last review: The standard was last reviewed and agreed by UHSC in June 2022.